Can I get financial help with driving lessons?

 If none of the above applies to you and you are struggling financially, there are always other options.

-If you are a parent looking to give financial support to your child, we have compiled a helpful list of tips for parents of learner drivers including information on the costs involved.
-You can also buy a gift voucher to give your child a jump start towards the cost of their all-important driving lessons.
+If you are a parent looking to give financial support to your child, we have compiled a helpful list of tips for parents of learner drivers, including information on the costs involved.
+You can also buy driving lesson gift vouchers to give your child a jump start towards the cost of their all-important lessons.

 Limit Exceeded.